 Terms: A term is a single mathematical expression: one number, operator, or symbol.

-How to Convert Word Problems Into Equations
+How to Translate Word Problems Into Equations

 Problem: A person exchanges 390 pennies for quarters, dimes, and nickels.
 The number of dimes in the exchange was twice the number of quarters and the number of nickels was twice the number of dimes.
 How many quarters were in the exchange?

 Confused?
 Never fear!
 Word problems like this seem complicated at first, but with Margo’s method, soon you’ll understand the key parts.

 Step One: Highlight Important Parts of the Text

 Step Three: Rewrite the Problem as an Equation

 Since we have three equations and three variables, we can use substitution to solve for a variable.
 Which variable is in each equation?